RMartz90/RMartz90/README.md

 ###

-<h2 align="left">My name is Rolando and I'm a QA Lead and Senior SDET from Mexico.</h2>
+<h2 align="left">My name is Rolando Martinez and I'm a QA Lead and Senior SDET from Mexico.</h2>

 ###